GAME LOGS

 In five seasons with the LA Kings, Palffy scored 340 points (150G, 190A) in 311 games.
 After the 2003–04 season, the Kings tried to resign Palffy, but when Palffy had a phone call with Penguins owner Mario Lemieux and gave him his word that he would sign with the Penguins, that ended all negotiations with the Kings.
 Shortly after the 2004–05 NHL lockout, he signed with the Penguins for three years and $13.5 million.
 After playing 42 games with the Penguins during the 2005–06 season, Palffy retired.
 On January 18, 2006, then-Penguins general manager Craig Patrick told reporters Palffy told him he was retiring due to a lingering shoulder injury.
 Palffy completed his career with 329 goals and 384 assists for 713 points in 684 games over 12 NHL seasons.

 Ziggy Palffy wore this home set 1 jersey for eighteen games during the 2005-06 season.
-It was previously worn for one game during the 2003-04 season by Reid Simpson.
+The jersey was previously prepared for Reid Simpson as a set 2 during the 2003-04 season.
+Since Reid only played 2 games during that season, both during set 1, the name was stripped off of the back of this jersey and it was re-lettered for Palffy.
 The jersey was recycled after the lockout season which explains the set tag reading "2003-04 Set # 2".
 Palffy scored seven goals and added fifteen assists in this jersey.
 His most notable assist came on 10/8/05 against Boston as he assisted on Sidney Crosby's 1st NHL goal.

 In five seasons with the LA Kings, Palffy scored 340 points (150G, 190A) in 311 games.
 After the 2003–04 season, the Kings tried to resign Palffy, but when Palffy had a phone call with Penguins owner Mario Lemieux and gave him his word that he would sign with the Penguins, that ended all negotiations with the Kings.
 Shortly after the 2004–05 NHL lockout, he signed with the Penguins for three years and $13.5 million.
 After playing 42 games with the Penguins during the 2005–06 season, Palffy retired.
 On January 18, 2006, then-Penguins general manager Craig Patrick told reporters Palffy told him he was retiring due to a lingering shoulder injury.
 Palffy completed his career with 329 goals and 384 assists for 713 points in 684 games over 12 NHL seasons.